MCStreetguy/Carrier/README.md

 You may use environment variables in this file in the format of `$ENV_VAR`, just like in bash. (but don't wrap it in braces!)
 The variable will be substituted with the according value if available.
 Otherwise the line will be skipped with a warning message.

+There may be cases where it is not required or recommended to wait for external services before any other initialization task.
+To give you the ability to manually choose the point in time when the container shall halt until something is reachable, you may just omit providing the `services.list` file (or just omit single services from it) and then use the [`/usr/bin/awaits` binary](#usrbinawaits) in an [initialization task script](#execute-initialization-tasks).

 #### Examples

 `/etc/carrier/conf.d/services.list`: